Skip to Content

 Once your brand and messaging are aligned, every association website begins with the following foundational elements:

-When your website is built on a platform that’s tailor-made for associations, you can access a suite of features to serve your current generation of members — and the next one
+When your website is built on a system tailor-made for associations, you can access a suite of features to serve your current generation of members — and the next one

-With effective design and seamless integrations, your site can operate at a higher level by utilizing the following seven features.
+With proven design and seamless integrations, your site can operate at a higher level by utilizing the following seven features.

 1. Member Login and Member-only Content

-Create a custom user experience by determining the sections of your website that should be accessible to the public as well as vital information that is exclusive to your members.
+Create a custom user experience by determining the sections of your website that should be accessible to the public and vital information exclusive to your members.
 By incorporating single-sign-on (SSO) capabilities between your website and your AMS, your members will be able to log in once and have access to managing their membership, signing up for events, as well as member-only content across your site based on their level of membership (member, associate, committee, board, etc.)

 2. Events